Pre-opening restaurant leads FAQ's

 If we locate social presence, we include it because it is often the fastest way to confirm activity and timing, identify owners and managers, and initiate contact in a low friction way.

-When appropriate, research may also communicate with owners regarding their new establishment.
+When appropriate, Restaurantdata researchers communicate with owners directly regarding their new establishment.
 We encourage clients to do the same.

 Back to top